Once you've found the right research opportunity, you're ready to apply.

 7. Track your application

-If you apply through our online system you can log in at any time to track the progress of your application.
+You can log in at any time to track the progress of your application.